 6. Check your counting

 Count count count and double check your counting.
 You can keep track of where you are by marking your pattern (paper or digital) in various ways, or you can just count.
-I don’t mark my patterns as I take a photo with my phone and hang it on my sewing frame.
+I don’t mark my patterns as I sometimes take a photo with my phone and hang it on my sewing frame.
 I then read the pattern directly from the photo (pic below).
 So make sure to double count, it really helps minimize mistakes.
 And tip #7 will really help you with not making counting mistakes.

 7. Gridding cross stitch